CASA of Gila County - Globe

 Location1400 E. Ash Street, Ste 214Globe, AZ 85501 United States

 The mission of the Arizona Court Appointed Special Advocate (CASA) Program is to promote and support community-based volunteers who provide quality advocacy for abused and neglected children who are involved in the juvenile courts.
 The CASA of Arizona program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court.
 CASA of Gila County program is a proud affiliate of the CASA of Arizona program and National CASA/GAL Association.

 The CASA of Gila County program recruits, screens, trains, and supervises community volunteers to serve as Court Appointed Special Advocate (CASA) volunteers.
 CASA volunteers are appointed by a judge to advocate in court for the safe, permanent future of abused, neglected, and abandoned children.What does having a Court Appointed Special Advocate (CASA) mean to an abused child?
 Imagine what it would be like to lose your parents, not because of something you did, but because they can't - or won't - take care of you.
 Now, into your life come dozens of strangers: police, foster parents, social workers, judges, lawyers, and more.
-Having a CASA means having a trained and committed adult advocate for your best interests.
-Your CASA will make sure you don't get lost in the overburdened legal and social service system or languish in an inappropriate group or foster home.
-Your CASA will be there for you until your case is closed.
+Having a CASA Volunteer means having a trained and committed adult advocate for your best interests.
+Your CASA Volunteer will make sure you don't get lost in the overburdened legal and social service system or languish in an inappropriate group or foster home.
+Your CASA Volunteer will be there for you until your case is closed.

 For more information on how you can be a Gila County CASA volunteer or supporter please visit our website, www.CASAofGilaCounty.org.